Categories

 Food Organics

 Food waste and any organic materials handled alongside total food waste reported.
 Organics generated in office and campus residential settings and special events can be included in addition to what is collected from dining facilities.
+The food organics categories are for colleges and universities with composting and/or anaerobic digestion programs.

 Per Capita Recycling